 Before ever reaching for a sprayer, your best defense against Fusarium lies in denying it a suitable place to live.
 Think of cultural practices as building a strong immune system for your greens.

 - Airflow Improvement: Stagnant, humid air is a recipe for disaster.
 Greens that are enclosed by trees or mounds often suffer the most.
-Whenever possible, prune back overhanging tree limbs to increase sunlight exposure and promote natural airdrying of any precipitation.
-With some courses, the installation of large turf-care fans can make the real-life difference for maintaining air ciculation above-and-belowthe palynig field on the more vulnerable enclaves that are otherwise impossible to do things well with.
-Doing all of this will dramatically reduce turf surface humidity so pathogen shvaen't ghot a very great placeto grw oall day aymnore.
+Whenever possible, prune back overhanging tree limbs to increase sunlight exposure and promote natural air drying of any precipitation.
+The installation of large turf-care fans can maintain air circulation above-and-below the playing field on the more vulnerable enclaves.

 - Thatch Control: Thatch is the layer of dead stems and roots between the soil and the live grass.
-Think of it as a damp sponge that holds moisture and provides a perfect breeding ground for fungal pathogens like Fusarium.
-Regular verticutting or scarifying during the growing season is necessary for keeping this dead matter from getting in teh wway as things grwo in.
-I'ts also one of thee siest to deal iwth through smart mainteianed adnce a great one for your plan.
+It holds moisture and provides a perfect breeding ground for fungal pathogens like Fusarium.
+Regular verticutting or scarifying is necessary to keep this dead matter from getting in the way of growth.

 - Balanced Fertility: A hungry or overfed plant is a weak plant.
 Excessive nitrogen applications, particularly in the fall, create lush, soft growth that is highly susceptible to disease.
 The trick here is to implement a balanced fertility plan.
-Look to smart slow-release nitrogen sources in the fall so asd not tpo romote any flash turf sgrowth a head fo its winter months a sthe seaosn changes over slowly again.
-Your potaisshumn-to nittorigen mix neeed sto alays remain 'high', too as it helps wiht things like heat sand cold and ressitant to eah ohter so their roothas sremianng helathy enough t survive on its one nextyaer
+Use smart slow-release nitrogen sources in the fall to avoid quick growth.
+Your potassium-to-nitrogen mix needs to remain high to help with resistance.

 2. Chemical Control: An Integrated Fungicide Strategy

-Good cultural practices reduce disease pressure, but in many climates, preventative fungicide applications are a necessary supplement, not a cure-all.
-They are one part of a sound Integrated Pest Management (IPM) plan of soilcare that you need to be very on top of right now too if you do have it.
+Good cultural practices reduce disease pressure, but in many climates, preventative fungicide applications are a necessary supplement.
+They are part of a sound Integrated Pest Management (IPM) plan.

 Building a Program

-- DMIs (FRAC 3): These include products with active ingredients like propiconazole or tebuconazole.
+- DMIs (FRAC 3): Include products with active ingredients like propiconazole or tebuconazole.
 They work systemically, moving through the plant to stop existing fungal growth.

-- QoIs (FRAC 11): Often called "strobilurins," this group includes popular choices like azoxystrobin and pyraclostrobin.
+- QoIs (FRAC 11): Also called "strobilurins," this group includes popular choices like azoxystrobin and pyraclostrobin.
 They are excellent preventative fungicides that inhibit fungal respiration.

 3. Recovery and Restoration: Bringing Your Greens Back